jmorel33/Blitz3D-TextScroll/README.md

 Everything is in the single file source code.

-A few easter eggs while platying around in the First Person ambience.
+A few easter eggs while playing around in the First Person ambience.